31 Different Types of Moths in Maryland

 It is a medium-sized moth with a wingspan of up to 1.5 inches.

-Its upper wings are pale yellow but have dark spots and stripes on them, while its lower wings are light gray with darker spots and lines.
+Its upper wings are pale yellow but have dark spots and stripes, while its lower wings are light gray with darker spots and lines.

 The Discolored Renia Moth feeds on the foliage of various plants, including members of the daisy family.